xtanaa001/Xiaoqi-Homepage/content/optcourse_backup.md

 - Understand the basics of optimization theory, methods, and applications.
 - Understand how to build rigorous mathematical models and develop efficient algorithms, with provable performance guarantees, for sequential decision-making problems under different forms of uncertainty.
-- Be well prepared to conduct research in areas such as online algorithms, online optimization, stochastic optimization and approximation, algorithmic game theory, and mechanism design.
+- Be well prepared to conduct research in areas such as online algorithms, stochastic optimization and approximation, algorithmic game theory, and mechanism design.

 ## `Course Policies`